“Mr. Bernstein is a fluidly improvising guitarist in the post-bop tradition, with control over harmony and a beautiful sound.” —The New York Times

 “The best guitar player I’ve heard in maybe my entire life is floating around now, Pasquale Grasso.” — Pat Metheny

 Acclaimed jazz guitarists Peter Bernstein & Pasquale Grasso bring their formidable quartet to Zinc jazz club on Monday, December 2.
+They are supported by bassist Ari Roland and drummer Andy Watson.

 Jazz guitarist Peter Bernstein has been a part of the jazz scene in New York and abroad since 1989.
 During that time he has participated in over 80 recordings and numerous festival, concert and club performances with musicians from all generations.
 As a leader, Peter has released nine albums and a DVD, Live at Smoke.